sejungkwak/work-time/README.md

 ## Acknowledgements

 - My fiancé Ciarán Maher for his feedback and proofreading.
+- My friends Hwayoung Kim, Junga Choi, Sena Park and Haeyoung Lee for testing the project.
 - My mentor Narender Singh for his guidance and advice.
+- My Cohort Facilitator Kasia Bogucka at Code Institute for the help.

 [Back To **Table of Contents**](#table-of-contents)